You’ll find the best Medellin tours and day trips right here!

 Hot damn, I fell pretty hard in love with Jerico, and while I have this on my list of day trips from Medellin, I can not urge you enough to reconsider your plans on visiting Jerico as a day trip.
 It deserves more than just a quick hop over, and I won’t go too much in detail here because I have a whole post on Jerico, Colombia, but if you can swing it, stay longer!

-I’ve mentioned my friend Daniel a few times in this post, and here’s where Daniel comes in to save the day.
 IF you have no time to pop down and spend a few days in Jerico, I get it!
-But Daniel makes it possible to get here on a day tour from Medellin without you regretting all your life choices.
+But a day tour makes it possible to get here from Medellin without you regretting all your life choices.

 If you were to do this trip yourself as a day trip from Medellin, you’d probably hate yourself.

-If you come here on a day tour from Medellin with Daniel, not only will you have a private guide throughout the entire trip, he has a car, which makes life oh, so much easier.
-He will take you around Jerico, show you the highlights, the churches, talk about the history and even take you to his favorite paragliding spot.
+If you come here on a day tour from Medellin, not only will you have a private guide throughout the entire trip, you’ll have a private car, which makes life oh, so much easier.
+You’ll ride the cable car, which offers the best views of the city, as a well as visit the statue of Christ the Redeemer.